About Me

 New York University (NYU), MA in Counseling for Mental Health & Wellness

-Clinical Training & Experience:
+Clinical Training & Experience in NYC:

 -